HuyTheKiller/SauKhongHuDecks/README.md

 | Patient Worm Deck     | 1 in (3*Number of Jokers) chance for X3 Chips and Mult                                    |

 v1.5.0 introduces the final boss of Deadly Sin Decks: Wormy Chaos.
-This deck applies an alternative effect of a random Deadly Sin Deck every round.
+This deck applies the alternative effect of a random Deadly Sin Deck every round.
 After leaving the shop, a sound effect will play, indicating the change.
 Click on your deck to view the current chosen effect.
 | Deadly Sin Decks   | Alternative effect                                                                                                                                                    |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|